 The Cambo Estate gardens are clearly looked after but I loved how wild it appeared.
 I felt a bit like Alice in Wonderland with tall exotic grasses swaying in the breeze and what seemed like giant Allium clumped together (my picture doesn’t do them justice!)
 I’ve never seen them that big before and I want them in my garden.
 I stupidly didn’t realise that planting 2 allium bulbs of regular size in plant pots would just give me 2 flowers (doh!) and the grounds a prettier place for them, rather than plant pots.
 I love how they cluster together.

 One of my favourite features was the sensory greenhouse.
-It was filled with plants that smelt fragrant and funny, felt soft and prickly, looked colourful or tasted herbie (new world).
+It was filled with plants that smelt fragrant and funny, felt soft and prickly, looked colourful or tasted herbie (new word).
 I think this part summed up how gardens can help to fuel and inspire our senses.

 It was an evening treat wondering around the gardens, watching the bees go about their daily pollinating antics, listening to the trickling stream and realising there’s a lot of people in this universe who care about keeping the planet beautiful and thriving.
 And it all starts with your garden.